Meet The Team

 OTD, OTR/L

 Hello!
-My name is Raena and I graduated from Marquette University with my Doctorate in occupational therapy.
+My name is Raena and I graduated from Marquette University with my Doctorate in occupational therapy in 2023.
 I completed my doctoral capstone project which focused on creating a community-based program for caregivers of children with special needs, to promote their mental health and reduce caregiver burden.
-I have clinical experience working in the pediatric setting, where I have treated children with diagnoses such as ASD, ADHD, CP, Down Syndrome, etc. I truly enjoy working with children and helping them to achieve their goals!
-In my free time, I enjoy listening to music, reading, binge-watching TV shows, and spending time with my family, friends, and dog.
+I have clinical experience working in the pediatric setting, where I have treated children with diagnoses such as ASD, ADHD, cerebral palsy, Down Syndrome, etc. I'm also trained in Astronaut Training, SOS Feeding, & Therapeutic Listening.
+I truly enjoy working with children and helping them to achieve their goals!
+In my free time, I enjoy listening to music, going to concerts, reading, binge-watching TV shows, working out, and spending time with my family, friends, and dog.

 Megan